StarRocks/starrocks/docs/administration/Cluster_administration.md

     ps aux | grep StarRocksFE
     ```

-5. Repeat the above procedures to rollback other Follower FE nodes, and finally the Leader FE node.
+5. Repeat the above procedures to downgrade other Follower FE nodes, and finally the Leader FE node.

-### Roll back BE
+### Downgrade BE

 1. Navigate to the BE working directory and stop the BE node.